 Participation in Physical Education enables young people to learn through movement so that they develop, extend and refine their skills in a range of movement contexts.
 Physical Education should also help young people to develop positive attitudes towards participation in physical activities in their pursuit of a healthy lifestyle.
-Active, enjoyable and challenging learning experiences in this Area aim to develop in young people:
+Active, enjoyable and challenging learning experiences in this area aim to help young people to develop:

 - positive attitudes to and enjoyment of physical activity;

-- an awareness of the positive impact of physical activity upon health and wellbeing;
+- an awareness of the positive impact of physical activity on health and wellbeing; and

 - positive relationships, sportsmanship, fair play and respect for differing capabilities.